Reviewing Pacific Booker Minerals (PBMLF) and Its Peers

 |$1.07 billion

-Pacific Booker Minerals’ rivals have higher revenue and earnings than Pacific Booker Minerals.
-Pacific Booker Minerals is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Pacific Booker Minerals’ peers have higher revenue and earnings than Pacific Booker Minerals.
+Pacific Booker Minerals is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

 Analyst Ratings

-This is a breakdown of current recommendations and price targets for Pacific Booker Minerals and its rivals, as reported by MarketBeat.com.
+This is a summary of current ratings and price targets for Pacific Booker Minerals and its peers, as reported by MarketBeat.

 |Sell Ratings